Description:

 Related Coins

-2 Kopecks - Elizaveta (value above horseman)
+2 Kopecks - Elizaveta (value under horseman; reticulated edge)

 Country: Russia - Empire